json-api/json-api/_format/1.1/index.md

     exists; if it doesn't, the client **SHOULD** simply ignore the pointer.
   * `parameter`: a string indicating which URI query parameter caused the error.
+  * <a id="error-objects-source-missing"></a>`missing`: an object indicating
+    that the error was caused by a missing profile, JSON object key (or array index), or URI query parameter.
+If present, this object **MUST** contain exactly one of the following keys:
+      * `extension`: the URI of a missing profile.
+This key **SHOULD** be used with the `pointer` member to indicate which value in the request document is missing the profile.
+      * `key`: the name of a missing key in a JSON object, or a missing index in a JSON array, expressed as a string.
+This key **SHOULD** be used with the `pointer` member to indicate which object/array in the request document is missing the key.
+      * `parameter`: the name of a missing URI query parameter.

+      This object **MAY** also contain an `alternatives` key, whose value is an array listing alternate profile URIs, key names, or query parameter names (depending on which type of value is missing) that can be added to resolve this error.
 * `meta`: a [meta object][meta] containing non-standard meta-information about the error.